namese1994/99tech_code_test/src/problem2/SOLUTION.md

 ---

 ### 【7】Real-Time Caching and Fan-Out Layer
+- Purpose: Store the latest price and latest trade information for each trading pair.

+- Offload Event Streaming Layer: Reading directly from the Event Streaming system (e.g., Kinesis or Kafka) would create extremely high read load, unacceptable latency, and potential message delivery bottlenecks.
 - **Amazon ElastiCache Redis (Cluster-Mode)**:
   Stores latest price and trade updates in Redis pub/sub channels.
   Supports sub-millisecond retrieval for fan-out to thousands of WebSocket clients.

 > **Why necessary?**
-> Redis acts as a highly efficient intermediary to offload the Kafka cluster and ensure real-time responsiveness for streaming to clients.
+> Redis acts as a highly efficient intermediary to offload the Event Streaming and ensure real-time responsiveness for streaming to clients.

 > **Why cluster mode?**
 > - Allows horizontal scaling via online resharding.